RyanMoraess/order-processing-system-with-priority-queue/README.md

 # Order processing System with Priority Queue

 ## About the Project
-This repository contains a functiional Java application developed as part of the **Algorithms and Data Structures** assignment at Unifil.
+This repository contains a functional Java application developed as part of the **Algorithms and Data Structures** assignment at Unifil.
 The core objective is to solve a simulated real-word problem using efficient computational data management.

 ## The Real-World Problem
 In high-volume e-commerce or logistics hubs, order cannot always be processed on a strictly first-come, first-served basis.
 Urgent orders or express shipping requsts immediate fulfillment to meet strict business timelines.